awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 For more information about using GPO to set the language for Office, see [ Customize language setup and settings for Office](https://docs.microsoft.com/deployoffice/office2016/customize-language-setup-and-settings-for-office-2016#customize-language-settings) in the Microsoft documentation\.
 Office 2016 and Office 2019 use the same GPO settings \(labeled with Office 2016\)\.

 To work with GPOs, you must install the Active Directory administration tools\.
-For information about using the Active Directory administration tools to work with GPOs, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.
+For information about using the Active Directory administration tools to work with GPOs, see [Set Up Active Directory Administration Tools for Workspaces](directory_administration.md)\.

 Before you can configure Office 2016 or Office 2019 policy settings, you must download the [ administrative template files \(\.admx/\.adml\) for Office](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center\.
 After you download the administrative template files, you must add the `office16.admx` and `office16.adml` files to the Central Store of the domain controller for your WorkSpaces directory\. \(The `office16.admx` and `office16.adml` files apply to both Office 2016 and Office 2019\.\) For more information about working with `.admx` and `.adml` files, see [ How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra) in the Microsoft documentation\.